Funding4HomeCare

 Think of it as a way to get paid immediately for the work you’ve already done.
 Instead of waiting on reimbursements, you can turn your unpaid invoices into cash right away.
 It’s not a loan, so you aren’t taking on new debt or adding monthly payments to your budget.
 It’s simply a financial tool that gives you access to the money you’ve already earned, when you actually need it.
 This simple shift can completely change how you manage your agency’s finances, freeing you from the stress of unpredictable payment cycles and giving you the stability to plan for the future with confidence.

-How the Factoring Process Works
+From Invoice to Cash: How Factoring Works

 The idea behind factoring might sound complicated, but the process is actually very straightforward.
 At its core, home healthcare factoring is a financial strategy that provides you with immediate cash for your outstanding invoices.
 Instead of waiting for Medicaid to pay, you sell your invoices to a factoring company at a small discount.